 Recording by the Media Services Department

-Under certain circumstances and with the faculty member's permission, the Media Services department will record class sessions, or will assist the faculty member with the recording process.
+Under certain circumstances and subject to the faculty member's permission, the Media Services department will record class sessions, or will assist the faculty member with the recording process.
 Media Services can only provide recording services for classes held in classrooms with built-in video- and or audio- recording equipment.

-Upon faculty request, Media Services will record all classes in a particular course and make them available to all students in the course for either 7 days or for the remainder of the semester.
+Upon faculty request, Media Services will record all classes in a particular course and make them available to all students in the course for the remainder of the semester.

-All classes will be recorded by Media Services and made available to all students for 7 days after the make-up class.
-Faculty who do not want classes released for this reason must contact Dean Gontrum and notify students.
+Rescheduled classes will be recorded by Media Services and made available to all students forthe remainder of the semester.
+Faculty who do not want classes recorded for this reason must contact Dean Gontrum and notify students.

 Inclement weather (during periods determined by the deans)

-All classes except clinics will be recorded by Media Services and made available to all students for 7 days after the class.
-Faculty who do not want classes released for this reason must contact Dean Gontrum and notify students.
+All classes except clinics will be recorded by Media Services and made available to all students for the remainder of the semester.
+Faculty who do not want classes recorded for this reason must contact Dean Gontrum and notify students.

 All other circumstances

 A student who fails a required course must repeat the course.
-A student who fails an elective course may, but need not repeat the course.
-Moreover, except as hereinafter provided, a student may repeat a course the student has not failed, but only for one course on one occasion during the student's law school career.
+A student who fails an elective course is not required to repeat the course, but may do so, subject to the permission of the faculty member teaching the repeated course.
+Except as hereinafter provided, a student may repeat a course the student has not failed, but only for one course on one occasion during the student's law school career, and only with the permission of the faculty member teaching the repeated course.
 A student who has not failed the course may not repeat any Cardin, Clinic, Introduction to Legal Research (formerly Legal Analysis Writing and Research II: Research), Legal Analysis and Writing (formerly Legal Analysis, Writing and Research I), Legal Theory and Practice, or Written and Oral Advocacy (formerly Legal Analysis, Writing and Research II) course without the express permission of the Office of Registration & Enrollment.

 A student who is required to repeat a course pursuant to the previous paragraph must do so no later than the next time the course is offered in the division in which the student is registered.
 However, if the course is next offered during the summer session, it need not be repeated at that time.